tsathoqqua/limadocs/docs/source/api/simul_efun-misc.rst

 value of the function f

+.. c:function:: mixed clone_class(mixed x)

+Create a copy of an existing class.

 .. c:function:: string pround(float f, int p)

 Preceision round a float into a string with a specific number of decimals.